zacktrob/Python-Code/README.md

-# Zack Trobaugh SQL Portfolio
+# Zack Trobaugh Python Portfolio

---Welcome to my SQL porfolio!
-This code repository contains examples of SQL that I've written.
+--Welcome to my python porfolio!
+This code repository contains examples of python that I've written.
 Feel free to take a look and don't hesitate to reach out if you have any questions!--